Aside from the sole trader route, the limited liability company is the most popular business structure to trade under in the UK.

 When you register a new limited company, the following documents need to be submitted to Companies House

-• Memorandum of Association – this includes the names and addresses of the subscribers who are forming the limited company.
+- Memorandum of Association – this includes the names and addresses of the subscribers who are forming the limited company.
 If you are applying online, the Memorandum is automatically generated.
-If you are setting up a company via post, you will need to download and template and fill it in.
+If you are setting up a company via post, you will need to download a template and fill it in.

-Most people form a company online, so assuming you don’t require tailored Articles, you can complete the entire formation process without the need to submit any supplementary paperwork.
+Most people form a company online, so assuming you don’t require tailored Articles, you can complete the entire formation process without submitting any supplementary paperwork.

 However you decide to set up a company (direct, via a formations agent, or via an accountant), make sure you have the following details to hand to avoid delays during the set up process: